Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 Here are a few tips on how to use olive oil for hair:

-Take 3tbsp EVOO in a bowl and gradually apply this oil to your dry and unwashed hair.
+Take 3 tbsp EVOO in a bowl and gradually apply this oil to your dry and unwashed hair.
 First, massage the oil on the scalp and then apply the oil to the entire length of the hair.
-Let the oil stay on the hair for 30 minutes and then wash and condition the hair as normally you do.
+Let the oil stay on the hair for 30 minutes and then wash and condition the hair as you normally do.

-Add 1tbsp olive oil to 20ml of your favorite hair conditioner; blend them thoroughly.
+Add 1 tbsp olive oil to 20ml of your favorite hair conditioner; blend them thoroughly.
 Use this oil and conditioner mixture for conditioning your hair.

 A teaspoon of EVOO and mix it in a leave-in conditioner.
 Use this mixture for conditioning the hair.
 It gives a lasting moisture coating to dry hair.